“In travel, we explore who we are. Through jewelry, we reveal who we are!

 Isabelle, herself, has been dubbed “impossibly chic” (by The Toronto Star) with a style for which French women are revered but for many of us who are not French seems impossible to imitate.

 “In North America when you go to a dinner party you are given the dress code.
 It’s a very strange concept to French people,” says Isabelle.
 “Why would you need someone to tell you how to dress?
-We know instinctively what’s appropriate and more to the point, we want to be able to wear what makes us feel good, attractive, beautiful.
+We know instinctively what’s appropriate and more to the point, we want to be able to wear what makes us feel good, attractive, and beautiful.
 It’s a way to honour the host.”

-“Even after 30 years in North America I can’t get used to the concept (and I usually ignore the given dress code which drives my husband (who is not French) completely crazy – he cannot go to a dinner party without knowing the dress code.)”
+“Even after 30 years in North America, I can’t get used to the concept (and I usually ignore the given dress code which drives my husband (who is not French) completely crazy – he cannot go to a dinner party without knowing the dress code.)”

 A French Women’s Perspective…